FarronF/limerick-council-meetings/meetings/2018/01/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18 December 2017.md

 noted the Chief Executive’s commitment to brief the Members, prior to submission of the

-planning application, which would take into consideration any submissions already made.--- 9
+planning application, which would take into consideration any submissions already made.
+---
+9

 **17.**